jumaallan/Mylivn/README.md

 This sections mentions some of the issues that I have come across:

+- Paging (Paging 3.0) - The Marvel API doesn't support pagination, and made it hard to use Paging to paginate network requests.
+Room also doesn't work with the paging 3.0 library well (No paging setup on this project submission)

 - UI Tests fail on an Emulator running API 26 (Android 8), and are successful on an Emulator running API 29 (Android 10)

 - dokka documentation task doesn't work when run from the top level Mylivn task